Optical Telescope Element

-The OTE collects the light and sends it to the science instruments in Webb's Integrated Science Instrument Module.
+The OTE collects the infrared light and directs it to the science instruments in Webb's second major section, the Integrated Science Instrument Module (ISIM).
 The OTE has been compared to being the "eye" of the telescope and the backplane of it to being the "spine".
+The third major section of the JWST is the Spacecraft Element (SE), which includes the spacecraft bus and sunshield.